IDAES/idaes-pse/docs/user_guide/vis/index.rst

     ModuleNotFoundError: No module named 'pyomo'

 In this case, you probably didn't run the notebook within a Python environment where IDAES is installed.
-See if there are other Python environments, or "kernels", you can run under the 'Kernel -> Change kernel' menu.
-If not, review the :ref:`installation instructions <IDAES Installation>`, close this notebook and exit the current running Jupyter, and try again to run the command "jupyter notebook" right after setting up your environment to be the one in which you installed IDAES.
+To fix, first try other Python environments, or "kernels", from under the '*Kernel -> Change kernel*' menu.
+If that doesn't work, review the :ref:`installation instructions <IDAES Installation>` instructions.
+To pick up changes in the installation, the best thing to do is close this notebook and exit the current running Jupyter.
+Then, from inside the installed IDAES environment, try again to run the command ``jupyter notebook``.

-Before continuing, save the notebook ('File -> Save' or Ctrl-S) with an appropriate name, like "Hello World".
+Optionally, save the notebook ('File -> Save' or Ctrl-S) with an appropriate name, like "Flowsheet visualization quickstart".

 When you ran the cell above, it created a new blank cell for you to continue editing.
 We will use this cell to visualize our initialized (but not solved) model.
 In the new cell, type in and run (shift-enter) the following code::

-    m.fs.visualize("Hello, World", save_as="hello_world.json")
+    m.fs.visualize("Hello World", save_as="hello_world.json")

 This will create a new browser tab or window with the IFV displaying the flowsheet:

 .. image:: ../../_images/ifv_helloworld_1.png
     :width: 800

-For the initial layout, the components have just been placed in a diagonal.
-You can rearrange the diagram with the mouse (the components can all be moved), and for more details on the available functions, see the next section.
-If you hit "Save", the IFV will save your changes in the layout to the destination that you passed to "save_as", in this case the file "hello_world.json", in the current directory.
+For the initial layout, you can see that the unit models and other components have just been placed in a diagonal.
+You can rearrange icons and lines on the diagram with the mouse.
+For more details on this and other functions, see the next section.
+If you hit ``Save``, the IFV will save your changes in the layout to the destination that you passed to "save_as" (in this case the file "hello_world.json") in the current directory.

 ..
 TODO Tell user how to see values on the unit model and streams

+When you are done using the IFV, you can simply close the browser tab.
+If you quit the Python program that invoked it, which is in this case the Jupyter Notebook, then the IFV will be cut off from the source flowsheet and will lose its ability to save, export, or refresh.
+Generally, you will want to quit both the IFV and the Python program at the same time.

+That's the end of our quick tour of the IFV.
+Please see below for descriptions of the full functionality.
+Happy visualizing!

 User Guide
 ----------

 This section describes each of the sections of the IFV interface.

+It also describes the `visualize()` function used to start the IFV:

+.. .. autofunction:: idaes.ui.fsvis.fsvis.visualize

 Title bar
 ^^^^^^^^^